cghanke/python3-svg-lasercutting/README.md

-# svgwrite-lasercutting
+# python3-svg-lasercutting

-Python package to generate SVG files for lasercutting
+Python package to generate SVG files for lasercutting.

+This package requires svgwrite by mozman.